Leaves and Paid Time Off

 Service Credit – Rehires and PTO

-We want you back, so if you return as a regular staff employee and you were eligible to receive the PTO benefit within the past five (5) years, you will receive appropriate credit for prior tenure when we determine your PTO benefit.
+If you return as a regular staff employee and you were eligible to receive the PTO benefit within the past five (5) years, you will receive appropriate credit for prior tenure when we determine your PTO benefit.
 If your break in service is more than 5 years, you will earn PTO as if you are a new hire.

 Personal Leave